nismod/scale-nav/source/index.rst

 A package for data manipulation using the H3 hierarchical indexed grid as base data schema.

 .. tip::
    Refer to the H3 documentation for a better understanding of it's functionality.
-Or look into the docs of this package for our use case.
+Or look into the guides of this package for our use case.

 .. toctree::